Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Inverse problem

-The backprojection operator in Eq. \eqref{eq:sound_speed_update2} corrects for the decay in amplitude and shift in phase of the scattered waves via reversing the incident and scattering Green's functions.
-The factors $|\partial \gamma(\omega, \bx', e) / \partial e| \Delta e $ and $|\partial \gamma(\omega, \bx', r)/ \partial r| \Delta r $ correct for the nonuniformity and sparsity of the angles the emitters and receivers are seen by any scattering point $\bx'$ in the medium, respectively.
-In addition, the Born approximation is naturally based on a low-frequency assumption, and assumes that the waves originated on emitter position $e$ and measured on receiver position $r$ can be affected by scattering on any points in the medium.
-Instead, the backprojection operator derived in Eq. \eqref{eq:sound_speed_update2} implies that the high-frequency waves dominate the scattered waves.
-The correction factors $ |\btk| \ | \partial (|\btk|) / \partial \omega | $, which includes the scattering angles $\theta$, enforces an assumption that for the waves originated on emitter position $e$, the scatterers in some vicinity of a ray linking the emitter-receiver positions $(e,r) $ will affect the scattered waves on receiver position $r$ more likely than scatterers far way from this linked ray.
-This high-frequency assumption agrees with the assumption of smoothness of the wavenumber map $k^{(n)}$ that was used for the two approximations \eqref{eq:rayborn-approx1} and \eqref{eq:rayborn-approx2}, because this smoothness assumption is more accurate at high frequencies.
+The backprojection operator in Eq. \eqref{eq:sound_speed_update2} compensates for amplitude decay and phase shifts in the scattered waves by reversing both the incident and scattered Green's functions.
+The factors $|\partial \gamma(\omega, \bx', e) / \partial e| \Delta e $ and $|\partial \gamma(\omega, \bx', r)/ \partial r| \Delta r $ account for the angular nonuniformity and sparsity with which emitters and receivers are observed by a scattering point $\bx'$ within the medium, respectively.
+The Born approximation, which inherently relies on a low-frequency assumption, considers that waves originating from emitter $e$ and measured at receiver $r$ may be scattered by any point in the medium.
+In contrast, the backprojection operator derived in Eq. \eqref{eq:sound_speed_update2} assumes that high-frequency components dominate the scattered waves.
+The correction factor $|\btk| \, \big| \partial (|\btk|) / \partial \omega \big|$, which depends on the scattering angle $\theta$, prioritizes contributions from scatterers located near the ray linking the emitter--receiver pair $(e,r)$ over those farther away.
+This high-frequency assumption aligns with the smoothness of the wavenumber map $k^{(n)}$, as utilized in the approximations \eqref{eq:rayborn-approx1} and \eqref{eq:rayborn-approx2}, which hold more accurately at high frequencies.